DeXP/lvee-2016-tinyc-presentation/README.md

 License
 -----------

-CC0 - Creative Commons 0 - use it, as you wish.
+CC0 - Creative Commons 0 - free for any use.

 Links